jpnurmi/docker-yocto/README.md

 # Docker X

-A simple and generic Docker image primarily meant for building Yocto images.
+A simple and generic Docker image primarily meant for building larger projects with complex build systems that require an older and stable host environment.
 Follow the instructions below to conveniently bind mount your home directory into a Docker X container.

 Notice that Docker X by itself does not build anything.
 It's purely meant for conveniently switching to an environment that can be used to